 Students who qualify NSEP get the chance to represent India in the International Olympiad of Science.
-Many students participate in this competitive examination and that is why students need to have a clear idea about the pattern of the examination.
-Participants must remember that they should stand out of the crowd and do so, rigorous practice, learning and understanding are much needed.
-NSEP Examination needs very in-depth learning and it is a must to know the books, that is practical knowledge of the subject will be equally important.
+Many students participate in this competitive examination, which is why students need to have a clear idea about the examination pattern.
+Participants must remember that they should stand out of the crowd and do so; rigorous practice, learning and understanding are much needed.
+NSEP Examination needs very in-depth learning, and it is a must to know the books; practical knowledge of the subject will be equally important.

-Understanding thepattern will help students in developing their problem-solving skills and will be able to concentrate on the main aspects of the examination.
-To prepare well for the examination, students can also use the materials provided by the Vedantu to help students in clearing one of the most interesting yet tough exams of India.
-The pattern of the examination is listed down here:
+Understanding the pattern will help students in developing their problem-solving skills and will be able to concentrate on the main aspects of the examination.
+To prepare well for the examination, students can also use the materials provided by Vedantu to help students in clearing one of the most interesting yet tough exams of India.
+The pattern of the examination is listed here:

-NSEP Examination will last only for 2 hours
+The NSEP Examination will last only for 2 hours.

-For the sedition 2021-2022, NSEP paper will be split into two parts- Part A and Part B
+For the edition 2023-24, the NSEP paper will be split into two parts- Part A and Part B.

-Part A will have 60 questions with 180 marks
+Part A will have 48 questions of 3 marks each.

-Part B will have 10 questions of 60 marks
+Part B will have 12 questions of 6 marks each.

-Students are advised to witness the table given below for having detailed knowledge about the Marking pattern or system that is followed in the examination:
+Students are advised to witness the table given below to have detailed knowledge about the marking pattern or system that is followed in the examination: